 Judges loved the subtly nutty crunch on this shimmering egg with sparkling pearls.
 It’s very sweet and the chocolate is a good thickness.

 Runner up: Waitrose Hidden Truffles Milk Chocolate Easter Egg, 215g

 Silky smooth dark chocolate had a good snap and was undeniably rich.
 The boozy truffles won’t be to everybody’s taste but are a nice added extra for a luxury egg.

 Best vegan Easter egg

-The olive team chose eight categories having researched which products you, our readers, would be most likely to buy this Easter.
+The olive team chose 12 categories having researched which products you, our readers, would be most likely to buy this Easter.
 We invited all the big supermarkets to select the products they wanted to nominate (just one entry per category, so they had to choose carefully).
 Our expert panel of judges blind-tasted them, rating each on taste, texture and appearance.
-We then awarded winner and highly commended accolades to our favourites.
+We then awarded 'winner' and runner up accolades to our favourites.